What is a blister?

 - A blister is a bubble on the skin containing fluid.

 - Blisters are caused by injury, allergic reactions, or infections.

 - The symptoms of a blister may look like other skin conditions.

-- If you have whole-body symptoms, such as a fever, talk with your healthcare provider.
+- If you have whole-body symptoms, such as a fever and expanding rash, call your healthcare provider right away.

 - Blisters often heal on their own.

 - It is important to keep the area clean and dry.

 Tips to help you get the most from a visit with your healthcare provider: